JONES LAW GROUP | Your Lawyers for Life! Personal Injury Law Firm in St. Petersburg

 Suppose, for example, a pedestrian carelessly darted in front of your car, without bothering to even use the crosswalk.
 You had to slam on your brakes as a result, and another vehicle hit the back of yours.
 If that pedestrian disappears, and no one saw what they did, the other driver could claim you caused the accident by braking suddenly.

-But on the other hand, if there was a witness, they can explain what happened.
-It’s important that you not only get the contact information of an eyewitness, but that your attorney gets in touch with them as quickly as possible, before their memory of the accident starts to fade.
+But on the other hand, if there was a witness, they could explain what happened.
+It’s important that you not only get the contact information of an eyewitness but that your attorney gets in touch with them as quickly as possible before their memory of the accident starts to fade.

 If that at-fault driver, or that driver’s insurance company, tries to claim otherwise, you’ll have the proof to contradict their claims.
 You could very well receive a significant amount of money as a result holding those responsible for your injury accountable for their negligence.